lrx0014/ResumeGPT/docs/architecture-design.md

 - Inbox records prevent duplicate asynchronous side effects.
 - Transactional outbox records are dispatched with stable event IDs and retry backoff.
 - Core mutations persist audit events.
+- External provider model discovery uses a bounded Redis TTL and falls back to the upstream provider when an in-request cache operation fails.
 - API and worker logs use structured JSON.
 - OpenTelemetry instruments HTTP requests and propagates W3C trace context.
 Spans are exported when `OTEL_EXPORTER_OTLP_ENDPOINT` is configured.
 - Backup and restore-check scripts operate on the local PostgreSQL deployment.